 “Don’t text anyone,” I say, a little more abruptly than I intended.

 I glance over and see that she’s scrolling through a news app.
 She finds the story that I knew would be there.
 A sensational headline.
 A photo.
-Fragments of windscreen, scattered on a street like bloody teeth.
-Another car, the getaway vehicle, burned out and abandoned somewhere close to the first.
+Fragments of a windscreen scattered on a street like bloody teeth.
+A man dead, his name withheld from the story, just his age disclosed, enclosed in two brackets, and now he’s not going to get any older.
+The getaway vehicle burned out and abandoned somewhere nearby.
 A comment from a local who says that everybody’s in shock and that it’s a good area and that nothing like this ever happened around here before.
-No name released yet, just a man’s age enclosed in two brackets and now he’s never going to get any older.

 “Who was it?” she asks.